 This course may be taken alone as a standalone course, where trainees have acquired some prior experience as BAs.
 Trainees taking this course in the context of the complete program are advised to take it at the end, as a capstone course that ties together all of the techniques learned throughout the program.

-Outline of Strategic Enterprise Analysis for the BA Training
+Outline for Strategic Enterprise Analysis for the BA